 This page provides everything you need to organize a Reading Frederick Douglass event in your community.

 Mass Humanities will fund the stipend of a moderator (a teacher, scholar, or college teacher) for a discussion after any reading that is held in Massachusetts and is free, open, and publicized to the public.
 Please contact Rose Sackey-Milligan in advance.
 In addition, the first ten groups to submit photographs and a brief report after the event will be awarded $150.

-This program is made possible with the generous funding of Eastern Bank and The Susan A. and Donald P. Babson Charitable Foundation.
+This program is made possible with the generous funding of Eastern Bank and Wilmington Trust.